 Twelve schools were chosen for both the hunter seat and western divisions to compete at the national championships.
 The VENC selection committee selects and seeds the teams based on current competition year statistics.
 The teams will compete in a bracket-style format, which was used for the first time last year after being accepted by the Varsity Equestrian Steering Committee.

-The No. 1 seed in the western division is Texas A&M and the top seed on the hunter seat side is
+The No. 1 seed in the western division is Texas A&M and the top seed on the hunter seat side is South Carolina.

 K-State’s Western riders received a bye for the first round of competition.
-The Wildcats will await the winner of the
+The Wildcats will await the winner of the Oklahoma State vs. Stephen F. Austin match and compete on day two of the tournament.

 Kansas State will send four riders to compete in Horsemanship, including freshman Laura Browne, who accumulated an 8-2 record in varsity competition this season, sophomore Jana Lechtenberg, senior Sara Weller, who has taken home four MVP honors this season, junior Lindsey Salsbury, winner of three MVP awards, and alternate riders in junior Sarah Coomes and freshman Courtney Watters.